 The decision to call for medical help during a drug overdose is crucial, especially with the number of overdose-related deaths in America totaling over 72,000 in 2019.

 After learning about the Good Samaritan Law in their state, 88% of opiate users in the state of Washington indicated that they would be more likely to call 911 during future overdoses.

 While these laws apply in each of the United States in some capacity, many people are unaware they exist.

 State health departments and the CDC work to spread awareness using programs like Virginia’s RAPID REVIVE!
 Training and the flyer below, posted by the Maryland Department of Health.

 In the DC, Maryland, Virginia (DMV) area, there are specific Good Samaritan Laws to protect those who help someone during a drug overdose or an injury that occurred while under the influence of drugs.
 These laws aim to take away barriers to calling 911 and allowing an injured person to get the help they need and ultimately prevent drug overdose.

 Whereas a person under the influence or currently using drugs would naturally worry about calling for medical assistance when needed, Good Samaritan Laws protect those that help from being criminalized in that situation.

 Click the links below for specific information about:

-Sandstone Care offers online marijuana addiction treatment.
-Our Virtual IOP program offers the same programming we offer in person, all online – ideal for those who live too far to drive in, have transportation issues, or health concerns that make in-person treatment challenging.
-Click here to learn more.
+Our virtual IOP program offers the same programming that we offer in person, all online – this is ideal for those who live too far to drive to an addiction center, have transportation issues, or have health concerns that make in-person treatment challenging.